 That huge floating island is not a glitch, I promise.

-I named this planet Jurassic Park in honour of our lord and saviour, Jeff Goldblum.
+I named this planet Jurassic Park in honour of our lord and savior, Jeff Goldblum.

 Sometimes you'll just be minding your own business, and the colours will come together and you'll just be wowed.